yveszb38/docs/shared/deployingCode/raspberry-pi2+nodejs.md

 <!-- deploying Code to devices -->

-Now that we have a device or two connected to a resin.io application, let's deploy some code and actually start building something.
+Now that we have a device or two connected to a {{ $names.company.lower }} application, let's deploy some code and actually start building something.

 A nice first project to get your feet wet is a simple [Express.js][expressjs] web server which will serve a static page on port `:80`.
 All the project source code can be found [here on github] [simple-server-node-link].